Visit The Block

 The Block Campus Art Walk

-These sixteen sculptures were gifts to Northwestern University by donors Mary and Leigh Block and other supporters.
+These eighteen sculptures were gifts to Northwestern University by donors Mary and Leigh Block and other supporters.
 They are located outdoors and in indoor public spaces around Northwestern’s Arts Circle, as well as in a sculpture garden designed by renowned Chicago architect John Vinci.
 Explore these campus art works on your own or by audio guide.